refcell/amble/README.md

    └─ lib.rs
 ```

-This directory structure doesn't lend itself to building
-large rust projects that use [workspaces][Workspaces].

 `amble` provides a more extensive cli command for generating
 project directory structures with [workspaces][Workspaces].
-Library "sub-crates" are nested inside the cannonical
+Library sub-crates are nested inside the cannonical
 `crates/` directory, while binary crates are nested inside
 the `bin/` directory.
 A top-level `Cargo.toml` file defines
 a workspace including the binaries and libraries as well as